 Get to grips with the penguin courtesy of Linux Academy

-The course is delivered by security engineer Stephen Smith, who narrates the 75 videos over five main topic areas.
+The course is authored and delivered by systems engineer Kenny Armstrong who narrates the 66 videos over five main topic areas.
 The stated aim is to give you a basic knowledge of Linux-compatible hardware, the concepts behind open source, as well as looking at how to navigate the Linux desktop and command line.

 You can even connect to the Linux Academy's servers to do practice exercises, although this may be tricky for someone with no experience of networking.